[Downloadable versions of this transcript, the presentation deck, and other materials are available in the Resource Center].

 [slide: What Happened During the Previous Webinar]

-Like we said last month, the success of the campaign really depends on the right keyword selection.
+As we said last month, the campaign’s success depends on the right keyword selection.
 A successful SEO campaign begins and ends with your keyword selection: Is it smart?
 Are you targeting relevant terms?
 Is it already mentioned in the business?
 Is that what the audience types into the query?
-That’s everything that goes into keyword selection, and we’re actually going to do a deep dive on this topic specifically with this webinar.
+That’s everything that goes into keyword selection, and we’re going to do a deep dive on this topic specifically with this webinar.

-We also talked about a healthy backlink profile, what your digital footprint looks like versus your competitors’, whether you’re mentioned naturally or whether you’re mentioned unnaturally.
+We also talked about a healthy backlink profile, what your digital footprint looks like versus your competitors,’ and whether you’re mentioned naturally or whether you’re mentioned unnaturally.

-And I showed you guys a couple of samples of some penalties that you can get from Google if you are following a methodology that isn’t compliant with what Google standards are.
+I also showed you guys a couple of samples of some penalties you can get from Google if you are following a methodology that isn’t compliant with Google standards.

-If you guys want to view the videos, you can follow the bit.ly link below by going to bit.ly/partner-bootcamp-webinars, or you can also go to the SEO Reseller website and find the recordings and the videos of the webinars there.
+If you want to view the videos, you can follow the bit.ly link below by going to bit.ly/partner-Bootcamp-webinars, or you can also go to the SEO Reseller website and find the recordings and the videos of the webinars there.

-And at any point in time, if you guys have any questions, feel free to ring us through the toll-free numbers below.
-We’ve got a US, UK, and Australia number, and a toll-free US number.
+And at any point, feel free to ring us through the toll-free numbers below.
+We’ve got a US, UK, and Australia number and a toll-free US number.

 [slide: PPC Promo]

 Before I move on, it is shameless plug time.
-This is really the part where I wish I had a prompter that I can press where I have some project managers singing, “Shameless plug”, but on this webinar, what I wanted to talk about as part of my shameless plug is a PPC offer to get you guys started.
+This is the part where I wish I had a prompter that I could press where I have some project managers singing, “Shameless plug,” but on this webinar, what I wanted to talk about as part of my shameless plug is a PPC offer to get you guys started.

 [slide: Discussion Overview]

-The topics that we’re going to talk about are understanding what keywords are and what they really mean relative to a marketing strategy and the sales funnel.
-What is the users’ intent and what classifications of keywords fall under the intentions of those users?
+The topics we will talk about are understanding what keywords are and what they really mean relative to a marketing strategy and the sales funnel.
+What is the user’s intent, and what classifications of keywords fall under the intentions of those users?

-And then just to make sure that this is all actionable for you guys, we’re going to talk about challenges in keyword selection, meaning what kind of objections are you bound to get from the clients that you make your pitches to.
-And then we’ll have a 10 to 15-minute Q&A session or as long as it takes and we will try to address as many questions as you guys put into the chat box.
+And then, just to make sure that this is all actionable for you guys, we’re going to talk about challenges in keyword selection, meaning what kind of objections you are bound to get from the clients you pitch to.
+And then, we’ll have a 10 to 15-minute Q&A session or as long as it takes, and we will try to address as many questions as you put into the chat box.

 Let’s talk about keywords because this is about keyword research and selection.
-Keywords are essentially terms that are used in search queries, and they are the terms you want your website to be relevant for when your target audience creates a query inside Google or any other search engine.
+Keywords are terms used in search queries, and they are the terms you want your website to be relevant for when your target audience creates a query inside Google or any other search engine.

-A lot of people seem to think that keywords were invented by the SEOs or search engines.
+Many people think that keywords were invented by SEOs or search engines.
 But in reality, they’re not.
-The general marketing community has been using keywords inside advertorials and ad copies for the last 70 years.
+The general marketing community has used keywords inside advertorials and ad copies for the last 70 years.
 So this is not a new concept.

 But let’s talk about keywords from the concept of search and digital marketing specifically.

-A keyword or a key phrase is essentially a core term that’s relevant to your business.
-Either that or it’s a query that a user will type into the search engine in order to find the service that your clients render.
+A keyword or a key phrase is a core term relevant to your business.
+Either that or it’s a query that a user will type into the search engine to find your clients’ services.

-Bernard: Again, feel free to punch in your questions on the chat box on the upper right corner of your screen, and I’ll answer them during the Q&A portion of this conversation.
+Bernard: Again, feel free to punch in your questions on the chat box in the upper right corner of your screen, and I’ll answer them during the Q&A portion of this conversation.